slatedocs/slate/source/includes/_payouts.md

 ### Authentication
 Signup for developer account to get API token for sandbox. [https://sandbox.transferwise.tech/register](https://sandbox.transferwise.tech/register)

+NB!
+Two factor authentication (2FA) code for sandbox login is 111111 for everyone.

 Your developer account will have some test money so you can start making payments in same way as in LIVE environment.
 You will find your API tokens in the Settings page.

 Add your API token as header parameter to every request like this:

 *Authorization: Bearer xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx*

 ### TEST and LIVE environments